Option to set CARP interfaces to 'maintenance mode', persisting through a reboot so the primary machines stays as backup/inactive

 Ok, so to 'fix' the behavior, give master a skew of 1 , slave will sync to 101, and everything will work as it is supposed to be.
 Or at least that's what i expect, haven't tested it in a while..

 As for the proper fix i am not sure if pfSense should simply not allow a skew of 0, and use 1 as a default which would probably be the simplest, or perhaps FreeBSD internals should be fixed to also allow 'setting' the skew back to 0, though i am unsure how big an change that would require.

-#8 Updated by Trond Vindenes about 5 years ago
+#8 Updated by Trond Vindenes over 5 years ago

 Tried to change skew from 0 to 1, but I might have detected a new bug.
 I'm unable to change a CARP IP after it has been created.
 Even just changing the description results in this error message:

 The following input errors were detected: This IP address is being used by another interface or VIP.

 Dropped all the CARP interfaces, and recreated them with skew set to 1 and 101, and now it works properly.
 Will test the above some more, and create a new issue.